github/gh-ost/doc/hooks.md

 - `GH_OST_EXECUTING_HOST`
 - `GH_OST_HOOKS_HINT`

+The following variable are available on particular hooks:

 - `GH_OST_COMMAND` is only available in `gh-ost-on-interactive-command`
 - `GH_OST_STATUS` and `GH_OST_ELAPSED_SECONDS` are only available in `gh-ost-on-status`